zarusz/SlimMessageBus/README.md

 ## Testing

-To run tests you need to update the respective `appsettings.json` to match your own cloud infrstructure or local infrastructure.
+To run tests you need to update the respective `appsettings.json` to match your own cloud infrastructure or local infrastructure.
 SMB has some message brokers setup on Azure for integration tests (secrets not shared).

 Run all tests: